Traditional Plant-Based Cooking

 The night before or at least a few hours before baking:

-• Add the sultanas (golden raisins), sugar, Weetabix and plant milk to a bowl, stir well and mash the Weetabix a little so that it goes under the milk.
+• Add the sultanas, sugar, Weetabix and milk to a bowl, stir well and mash the Weetabix a little so that it goes under the milk.

 Place a cover over.

-• Prepare the loaf pan by adding a little vegetable oil or margarine to the insides and line with a layer of greaseproof paper or a loaf pan paper case insert.
+• Prepare the loaf pan by adding a little vegetable oil or margarine to the insides and line with a layer of baking paper or a loaf pan paper case insert.

-• Stir through the flour into the Weetabix mix until all is well combined.
+• Stir through the flour into the Weetabix mixture until combined.

-• Scoop the cake mix into the loaf pan and level down the top with a spatula or back of a spoon.
+• Scoop the loaf cake mixture into the loaf pan and level down the top with a spatula or back of a spoon.

 • Bake on the middle shelf of the oven until risen, golden and a skewer popped in comes our clean.
 This can take anywhere between 1- 1 ½ hours.